Loss-of-earnings recalculation payments

 If I currently receive benefits from the WSIB, how will they be affected?

-As this error was fixed in an update made in 2018, a very small number of people currently receiving benefits from the WSIB are affected.
-If you currently receive loss of earnings benefits from the WSIB and your claim is affected by this calculation error, you will receive a letter before the end of the year that outlines the change to your payment going forward.
-There is no action you will need to take – we'll let you know when we’ve made the correction.
+As this error was fixed in an update made in 2018, only a small number of people currently receiving benefits from the WSIB were affected.
+If you currently receive loss-of-earnings benefits from the WSIB and your claim was affected by this calculation error, you should have already received a letter that outlines the change to your payment going forward.

-If you are owed benefits because of this calculation error, we’ll reimburse the amount we owe you, with interest, and your ongoing benefit rate will be increased to reflect the correct amount.
+If you were owed benefits because of this calculation error, we reimbursed the amount we owed you, with interest, and your ongoing benefit rate was increased to reflect the correct amount.

-If you were overpaid as a result of this calculation error (which only happened in a small number of claims), you will get a call from a case manager and you won’t have to reimburse us for this overpayment, but your ongoing benefit rate will be adjusted to reflect the correct amount.
+If you were overpaid as a result of this calculation error (which only happened in a small number of claims), you should have received a call from a case manager about your ongoing benefit rate being adjusted to reflect the correct amount.

-There’s nothing for you to do next.
+There’s nothing you need to do.
 In some cases, deductions, including existing overpayments, assignments or advances on an account or garnishments, were applied to people’s payments.

-Your personalized letter will let you know if a deduction has been applied and will list your total credit before any deductions were made, the amount of the deductions applied, and the final total including all deductions.
+Your personalized letter would have let you know if a deduction was applied and listed your total credit before any deductions were made, the amount of the deductions applied, and the final total including all deductions.

-Will people with claims ever owe any money back to the WSIB as a result of this calculation error?
+Did people with claims owe any money back to the WSIB as a result of this calculation error?

-No. People who received overpayments due to the calculation error will not be required to reimburse the WSIB.
+No. People who received overpayments due to the calculation error were not required to reimburse the WSIB.

 Do I have to pay income tax on my payment?